 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term: locus of control
+This week’s term is locus of control.

 Locus of control refers to who/what we hold responsible for what happens in our lives.
 This concept was first identified by psychologist Julian B. Rotter in 1954.
 With an internal locus of control, we believe that we are responsible for what happens in our lives.
 With an external locus of control, we believe that external factors, include other people and environmental factors, are responsible.
 Locus of control isn’t a static thing; while we may naturally lean towards internal or external, we can shift along a continuum from internal to external based on a number of different factors.

-The concept of locus of control is primarily future-oriented, as we predict what we will and will not be able to control.
+This concept is primarily future-oriented, as we predict what we will and will not be able to control.
 Attribution theory is related, but is focused on events that have occurred in the past.

 Having an external locus of control is associated with developing depression, and can go along with a sense of powerlessness.
 People with a more internal locus of control may find it more easy to motivate themselves since they believe they can influence their outcomes.
 An internal locus of control may be more associated with taking preventative health strategies.
-Research findings have been mixed with regards to locus of control and things like exercise, alcoholism, and age and gender correlations.
+Research findings have been mixed in regards to a relationship with things like exercise, alcoholism, and age and gender correlations.

-Since the concept of locus of control was originally developed, new layers have been added.
+Since the concept was originally developed, new layers have been added.
 Ability and effort are both internal factors, but ability is relatively stable while effort is unstable over time.
 Task difficulty and luck are external, but task difficulty is stable and luck is unstable.

 The most widely used psychological measurement scale is Rotter’s locus of control scale; the link connects to a shortened version of the test that you can do online.
 The short version gives you a score from 0-13, with 0 being fully internal to 13 being fully external.
 I scored a 10, although there were a few questions that it was hard to pick an answer because I just wanted to say neither of the above.